 - commits to recognition for the University of Pittsburgh as a creative powerhouse

-While the Center’s heart is in the Department of English's Writing Program, it is intentionally and purposefully open to students, staff, and faculty in all programs of the University.
+The Center's spaces are intentionally and purposefully open to students, staff, and faculty in all programs of the University.

 Year of the Humanities